michzyman/CitiesPhysicalDisordersProject-/README.md

 ### Expected Output
 #### Generation of training images
-1. The CSV containing addresses of parcels in Hartford, CT is converted into a CSV containing latitude/longitude coordinates and the vacancy category of those parcels
+1. The CSV containing addresses of parcels in Hartford, CT is converted into a CSV containing latitude/longitude coordinates and the vacancy category of those parcels located at `demo/parcels.csv`

-2. The generated CSV is used to query imgaes of the parcels and then masking is applied to each image to show only the parcel it represents
+2. The generated CSV is used to query imgaes of the parcels and then masking is applied to each image to show only the parcel it represents.
+These images are categorized under `demo/output`

-3. Generated images are saved according to parcel category at `demo/output`

 #### Flask frontend
 Additionally, a Flask frontend is running on port 5000 (viewable at localhost:5000 on a web browser).
 This frontend is not yet fully functional, but it currently allows the downloading and uploading of a template CSV file that will be used to make predictions with the final model